Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Davies, A. & Hill, M. (2009).
 Making classroom assessment work.
 Wellington: NZCER Press.

 - Roffey, S. (2011).
 The new teacher's survival guide to behaviour (2nd ed.).
 London: Paul Chapman.

 Other readings required in this paper are accessed from Course Reserve and Blackboard.

 - Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical

 - Learning Outcomes

-- Participants develop the ability to reflect, debate and critically analyse relevant education policy and pedagogical practices that promote student learning within an inclusive classroom environment.
+Students who successfully complete this paper will develop the ability to reflect, debate and critically analyse relevant education policy and pedagogical practices that promote student learning within an inclusive classroom environment.